Raymond E. S. Williamson

 Brigadier General Raymond Eccleston Serveira Williamson (September 1, 1894 – September 27, 1957) was a highly decorated officer in the United States Army who served in both World War I and World War II.
-A graduate of the United States Military Academy, he is most noted for his service during World War II as Commanding General Service Command, South Pacific Theater of Operations and as the Assistant Division Commander (ADC) of the 91st Infantry Division during the Italian campaign.
+A graduate of the United States Military Academy, he is most noted for his service during World War II as commanding general of Service Command, South Pacific Theater of Operations and as the assistant division commander (ADC) of the 91st Infantry Division during the Italian campaign.

-Williamson remained in the army following the end of World War II, and held several important assignments, including Military Attaché to Canada and later the United Kingdom and Commanding General (CG) of the 3rd Armored Division.
+Williamson remained in the army following the end of World War II, and held several important assignments, including Military Attaché to Canada and later the United Kingdom and commanding general (CG) of the 3rd Armored Division.

 Early years

-Raymond Eccleston Serveira Williamson was born on September 1, 1894 in Brooklyn, New York as the son of Sidney and Alice Williamson.
-Following high school, he studied one year at Amherst College in Amherst, Massachusetts, before received an appointment to the United States Military Academy at West Point, New York in May 1913.
-During his time at the Academy, he was active in the boxing team and reached the rank of Cadet Captain.
+Williamson was born on September 1, 1894, in Brooklyn, New York, as the son of Sidney and Alice Williamson.
+Following high school, he studied one year at Amherst College in Amherst, Massachusetts, before received an appointment to the United States Military Academy at West Point, New York, in May 1913.
+During his time at the academy, he was active in the boxing team and reached the rank of cadet captain.

-He was a member of the class which produced more than 55 future general officers, including two Army Chiefs of StaffJoseph L. Collins and Matthew B. Ridgway.
-Other classmates include: Clare H. Armstrong, Aaron Bradshaw Jr., Mark W. Clark, John T. Cole, Norman D. Cota, John M. Devine, William W. Eagles, Theodore L. Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Robert W. Hasbrouck, Frederick A. Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant E. Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, Albert C. Smith, George D. Wahl, and George H. Weems.

 Shortly after the American entry into World War I Williamson graduated that August with a Bachelor of Science degree.
 He was commissioned as a second lieutenant in the United States Army Cavalry Branch.
-He completed his basic training at Fort Riley, Kansas and Fort Logan, Kansas with the 21st Cavalry and then embarked for France in mid-1918 attached to the 157th Field Artillery Brigade, part of the 82nd "All American" Division.
+He completed his basic training at Fort Riley, Kansas, and Fort Logan, Kansas, with the 21st Cavalry and then embarked for France in mid-1918 attached to the 157th Field Artillery Brigade, part of the 82nd "All American" Division.
 He participated in the Meuse–Argonne offensive and was decorated with the Legion of Honour by the Government of France and also received the Belgian Croix de Guerre.